Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 Hong Kong

-Hong Kong has a similar high rise waterfront to the one being proposed in Brooklyn.
-It has limited appeal other than a walkway along the water that is disconnected from valuable waterfront amenities that people would benefit from being connected to.
+Hong Kong has a similar high-rise waterfront to the one being proposed in Brooklyn.
+It has limited appeal other than a walkway along the water that is disconnected from valuable waterfront amenities.
 Instead of being an inviting and engaging place, it feels cold and soulless.
 This is not a model we should aim to follow in Brooklyn.

 Paris Offers a Different Approach